bmc/grizzled-slf4j/index.md

 ## Copyright and License

-The Grizzled Scala Library is copyright &copy; 2010 Brian M. Clapper and is released under a [BSD License][].
+Grizzled SLF4J is copyright &copy; 2010 Brian M. Clapper and is released under a [BSD License][].

+## Patches

+I gladly accept patches from their original authors.
+Feel free to email patches to me or to fork the [GitHub repository][] and send me a pull request.
+Along with any patch you send:

+* Please state that the patch is your original work.
+* Please indicate that you license the work to the Grizzled SLF4J project under a [BSD License][].

 [BSD License]: license.html
 [Scala]: http://www.scala-lang.org/